Parcel locker

+History

+The modern automated parcel locker was born out of a partnership formed in 2000 between the German postal operator, Deutsche Post, and the Austrian automation firm, KEBA.
+In the late 1990s, as early e-commerce began to rise, Deutsche Post was searching for a sustainable way to handle growing package volumes and reduce expensive, failed home delivery attempts.
+They approached KEBA, a company that already possessed specialized, global expertise in automating bank safe deposit boxes.
+Merging KEBA’s security hardware with Deutsche Post’s logistics framework, the two companies developed the world’s first automated electronic parcel locker, building the prototype in a small workshop in Linz, Austria.
+In late 2001, Deutsche Post launched the system as a pilot project in Dortmund and Mainz under the brand name "Packstation."
+Operating under KEBA's "KePol" manufacturing line, this milestone laid the structural foundation for the global smart locker industry that followed.

 Amazon Locker

 Amazon Locker is a self-service package delivery service of parcel lockers offered by online retailer Amazon.
 Amazon customers can select any Locker location as their delivery address and retrieve their orders at that location by entering a unique pick-up code on the Locker touch screen.
 However, certain third-party sellers on Amazon may not be able to ship to an Amazon Locker, due to their use of other shipping services such as FedEx or UPS that require a signature.
 There are several sizes, but when ordering, amazon.com reports some parcels are too big to be delivered to a locker.

 The Amazon Locker program was launched in September 2011 in New York City, Seattle, and London.
 As of June 2018, Lockers were available in over 2,800 locations in 70+ cities.